Order Atorvastatin Online

 What if I forget to take a dose? – if you forget to take a dose, just take your next dose as usual the following day.
 Don’t take an extra dose to make up for the missed one.

-How long do I need to take Atorvastatin for? – once you have been diagnosed with high cholesterol, you are likely to require lifelong treatment to keep your condition under control and prevent complications.
+How long do I need to take Atorvastatin for? – Once you’ve been diagnosed with high cholesterol, you are likely to require lifelong treatment to keep your condition under control and prevent complications.
 Cholesterol levels can rise again once treatment is stopped.
 Your risk of heart problems also increases with age.

 The risk of side effects – as with any medicine Atorvastatin can cause some side effects, but not everyone gets them.
 The side effects you’re most likely to experience are listed to the right under the ‘side effects of Atorvastatin’ section.